-Kamila Valieva’s torment will be the sad legacy of the Beijing Olympics
+Perspective | Kamila Valieva’s torment will be the sad legacy of the Beijing Olympics

 As she came off the ice, the television cameras caught her perplexed coach, Eteri Tutberidze, saying in Russian: “Explain it to me.”

 Failure and misery are more prevalent in sports than we care to acknowledge, but this was another level.
 This was torture on ice.
-Consider it happened to a teenager — one experiencing vilification for a possible doping plot that she couldn’t have devised on her own — and her agonizing four-minute free stake stands as perhaps the most abusive moment in sports history.
+Consider it happened to a teenager — one experiencing vilification for a possible doping plot that she couldn’t have devised on her own — and her agonizing four-minute free skate stands as perhaps the most abusive moment in sports history.

-“You let it go completely,” Tutberidze said, continuing with the words of comfort.
+“You let it go completely,” Tutberidze said.
 “I don’t get it.
 Everything was fine.”

 Two weeks ago, Valieva was a sensation earmarked for best-of-the-best candidacy, a defining figure skating talent.
 Then on Feb.
-8 came the revelation that trimetazidine — a heart medication which could be used to enhance endurance — had been found in her system.
+8 came the revelation that trimetazidine — a heart medication that could be used to enhance endurance — had been found in her system.
 The gold medal she helped the Russian Olympic Committee win in the team event is locked away somewhere until her case is tried.
 But the CAS ruled Valieva could vie for the individual title despite the hovering cloud, saying it wanted to shield her from the “irreparable harm” of missing out on the Olympic dream because of a case in limbo.

 It proved to be a fragile shield.